Animal charities to open European circus elephant sanctuary

-PARIS (AP) — Animal rights groups say they will establish Europe’s first sanctuary for former circus elephants.
+PARIS (AP) — Two prominent animal rights groups said Monday they are establishing Europe’s first sanctuary for former circus elephants.

-World Animal Protection and Elephant Haven said Monday that the sanctuary will be created in France and certain sites will be operational by this fall.
-The groups say the project came about after lobbying by the Danish Parliament, which recently announced its commitment to ban the use of wild animals in circuses.
+World Animal Protection said the sanctuary will be created in collaboration with the charity Elephant Haven in the central French region of Limousin and certain sites will be operational by this fall.

-They add that 14 other European countries have recently implemented similar bans, many of which come into force this year.

 Most Read Nation & World Stories